george-lim/firefox-lambda/README.md

 ## [Usage](#usage) | [Features](#features) | [Examples](#examples) | [CI/CD](#cicd)

-Firefox Lambda is a [Lambda container image](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) that builds a [Playwright](https://playwright.dev)-patched version of Firefox.
+Firefox Lambda is a [Lambda container image](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) that provides a [Playwright](https://playwright.dev)-patched version of Firefox.
+The image is built for the Python 3.8 runtime, and allows Firefox to be run both headfully or headlessly.

 ## Usage